biaslab/MDPI2025-MARX/README.md

-# MDPI Entropy Hierarchical Multivariate ARX-EFE
+# MDPI Entropy Multivariate Autoregressive model with Exogeneous Inputs

 This is the companion repository to a paper submitted to the MDPI Entropy journal entitled: